671432/JustMe/README.md

 - styling of the background is now being applied to embeded pages and iOS devices
 - fixed scaling for mobile devices after changing project dropdown size (dropdown menu removed in favor of scroll snapping layout)
 - changed the styling to have a better "pop" factor
-- add icons to social page buttons
+- added icons to social page buttons
 - added feature to click on project images to show a larger version

 # image sources